 Lauri: How long have you been an artist?

 Brenda: I believe I've been an artist prior to any memory.
 Both parents are creative.
-There was always musical instruments around being played, something being build, crafted, or sewed.
+There were always musical instruments around being played, something being build, crafted, or sewed.
 At any moment if any of us wanted to paint a watercolor for example, the materials to stretch the paper, easel, paint, brushes, and a place to do it was ready to go.
 Every part of my life felt creative from sewing an new garment to making tiny interiors for my Barbies.
 Throughout school years there were teachers along the way who recognized my direction and encouraged it or even employed it within the classroom.

 Lauri: How do you keep the creative juices flowing?